A launch team is debating the line, "We help teams move faster with AI."

 Good co-thinking has a rhythm.

-The human brings the problem, context, taste, responsibility, and values.
-The AI brings speed, breadth, pattern recognition, and patience.
+The person brings the problem, context, taste, responsibility, and values.
+AI can bring speed, breadth, pattern recognition, and patience.
 The work improves when those strengths stay visible.

 That might look like: